 A surety is a person who makes a legal agreement with the State and agrees to surrender a set amount of money if the accused person fails to appear in court as required.

-The surety condition is the monetary amount that a surety agrees to pay if the defendant does not appear at the next scheduled court date.
-The required amount does NOT need to be paid before the accused is released.
+- The required amount does not need to be paid before the accused is released.
 However, if the accused does not attend court as required, the surety must pay the surety condition.

-Typically, surety conditions are greater for more severe offences.
-And a person considering taking on this role must be aware of the consequences they will incur if the defendant fails to appear in court.
+Anyone considering taking on this role must be aware of the serious financial consequences they will face if the defendant fails to appear in court.

 Protective Bail Conditions

 Courts will apply protective bail conditions if the accused threatens the well-being of victims, complainants, or witnesses.
-Protective bail may be imposed if the accused is likely to try interfering with witness testimony or intimidate victims, complainants, or witnesses.

-A protective bail condition names a person(s) and/or a place(s) the accused person must stay away from and not contact.
-A defendant may be required to have no contact with an ex-girlfriend and must stay away from her residence and place of employment.
+For example, a defendant may be required to have no contact with an ex-girlfriend and must stay away from her residence and place of employment.

 A vital point regarding protective bail is that it is a criminal offence to breach these conditions.